devhawk/blog-posts/Posts/20071109-1026-morning-coffee-122/json-content.md

     series](http://blogs.msdn.com/nickmalik/archive/2007/11/05/soa-in-the-replication-model.aspx)
     on SOA Business Operations Model.
-I especially like his point that this isn’t a series of choices, you need to “look at your company****and try to understand which model the business has selected. ”
+I especially like his point that this isn’t a series of choices, you need to “look at your company and try to understand which model the business has selected.”
 -   The [first CTP of PowerShell 2.0](http://blogs.msdn.com/powershell/archive/2007/11/06/the-community-technology-preview-ctp-of-windows-powershell-2-0.aspx) is out!
 Check out [what’s